Legisign/Praat-textgrids/README.md

 * `merge()` -- merge intervals **NOTE** renamed from 1.3!
 * `to_csv()` -- convert tier data into a CSV-like list

 `merge()` merges given intervals into one.
 It takes two arguments, `first=` and `last=`, both of which are integer indexes with the usual Python semantics: 0 stands for the first element, -1 for the last element, these being also the defaults.
-The function raises a `TypeError` if used with a point tier, and `ValueError` if the parameters do not specify a valid slice. **Note** This is a function and returns the result instead of modifying the Tier in place.
+The function raises a `TypeError` if used with a point tier, and `ValueError` if the parameters do not specify a valid slice. **NB!** This is a function and returns the result instead of modifying the `Tier` in place.

 `to_csv()` returns a CSV-like list.
 It’s mainly intended to be used from the `TextGrid` level method `tier_to_csv()` but can be called directly if writing to a file is not desired.